SamirSubra/Todo-List-Flask-App/README.md

 Currently, there two issues :

 - The login form repeatedly asks for the credentials.
 To log in, we have to specify the page we want to access on the URL (for example: http://localhost:5000/todos) and then fill the form.
-- The @auth.error_handler in the comment section is not working correctly.
-I am unable to use it to manage the users who attempt to access the admin pages.